Vbatocanin/C_and_E/C_and_E.md

 This opens up a whole new story about programming paradigms that have a completely transparent state, or in other words, have **NO VARIABLES**.
 This might seem insane, but it does exist, and it is semi-frequently used, especially **functional programming in Haskell**.

 But because we don't traditionally have functional concepts at our disposal in imperative programming, we settle for next best thing for proving correctness, **recursion**.
-Recursion is very easy for math interpretation because it's equivalent to recurrence relations.
+Recursion is very easy for math interpretation because it's equivalent to recurrence relations (more on recurrence relations in the following segments).

 #### Recursion Example